Research Though Practice

 [eng.
 The Sustainable Gaze – an empirical analysis of the Easter Harbour in Svendborg, 2025]

-Sustainable valuation of
+Sustainable assessment of

 existing buildings /